totalslacker-civ6mods/Historical-Victories/README.md

    - Kill 20 units with the Vietnamese Voi Chien unit
    - Create 1 historical moment by killing units with an underdog military formation
    - Create 1 historical moment by killing units with underdog promotions
-2. Ly Dynasty : None
+2. Ly Dynasty : End of Medieval Era
    - Have the highest culture
    - Have all cities follow the same religion
    - Own 6 Thanh districts
-3. Nguyen Dynasty : None
+3. Nguyen Dynasty : <= Industrial Era
    - Control all plots of the river adjacent to your capital
    - Control 4 sea plots
    - Control 4 mountain plots

 ### CIVILIZATION_ZULU
 1. Isandlwana : None
-   - Kill 2 units with the Zulu Impi unit that are from a different era
+   - Kill a unit with the Zulu Impi that is 2 eras above
 2. Cattle Wealth : None
    - Achieve a 60% monopoly on Cattle
 3. Zulu Wars : None